Turtles All the Way Down (song): Music video

 The music video was directed by Graham Uhelski and premiered in April 2014.

-In television
+In Television & Film

 The song was featured on FX's The Bridge.

-The song was featured on HBO’s Watchmen in the season 1 episode “Little Fear Of Lightning.”
+The song was featured on HBO’s Watchmen in the season 1 episode “Little Fear of Lightning”.

-This song was featured in Yellowstone on Paramount
+The song was used in season 2 episode 8 of the TV series Reservation Dogs.

-The song was played at the closing scene of Reservation Dogs, season 2 episode 8.
+The song was featured in the 2022 film “Dog” starring Channing Tatum.